Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Crystal from VA

 I have been making homemade bread for years.
 I know that regular yeast works very well in these recipes.
 If the recipe does not specify rapid rise yeast, don't use it.
+It will give the bread a fluffier texture.
+There are recipes for bread machine use.
+Try them out before you start making changes.

 Do not try to use the rapid rise unless your machine has a setting for this type of yeast.
 If you use it on a regular bread setting the bread will rise too high and then start to fall in the center before it starts to bake.
 Keep the yeast away from the liquids in the pan and make sure to bring all your ingredients to room temperature prior to starting your machine unless it has a warming cycle.
-From a financial standpoint, as you are trying to be thrifty, Sam's club sells a 2 pack of 1 pound bricks of yeast for not much more than a 4 ounce jar at the grocery store.
-In my area $4.24 compared to $3.99.
-I prefer to spend the extra 24 cents and give a pound away.
-Best price on bread flour in my area too.
-Good luck with the bread.

 Can I use fast acting yeast in my bread maker?
 If so, how does the recipe change?